apalmer0/ap-tictactoe/README.md

 -   `grunt build`: place bundled styles and scripts where `index.html` can find them

+## User stories

+-   A <role>, when <condition>, can <action>, which will <effect>
+-   A user, when visiting the page, can log in, which will render the game board
+-   A user, when signing up, can provide a username and password, which will save the user
+-   A user, when looking at the gameboard, can click a square, which will mark the square and save the move.
+-   A user, when linking three squares with the user's designated shape, will win the game.
+-   The losing player, when a winning move is made, will play first in the next game

 ## [License](LICENSE)

 Source code distributed under the MIT license.
 Text and other assets copyright